ankiitgupta7/ankiitgupta7.github.io/pages/gallery.md

 ---
 layout: page
-title: Gallery
+title: Memoirs
-subtitle: My Memoirs
+subtitle: of places I have been to.
 permalink: /gallery/
 gallery_path: "assets/img/pexels"
-tags: [Gallery, Photo]
+tags: [Photo, Memoirs]
 ---

 These pictures are somehow associated with me.